hwkkix/detectingfraud/README.md

 - Organizes into 50 kmenas clusters
 - Gets dummies
 - Makes Feature list

 The script that preprocesses the train.csv file is titled paysim_preprocess_train.py while the file used to preprocess is titled paysim_preprocess_test.py.
-Below is the entirty of the train script for your enjoyment.
+Below is the entirety of the train script for your enjoyment.

 ```markdown
 def preprocess_train():